I'm Not Okay (I Promise): Rankings

 "I'm Not Okay (I Promise)" has been deemed one of the best tracks in My Chemical Romance's discography as a whole, with Fall Out Boy bassist Pete Wentz calling it his favorite and noting that the song cemented My Chemical Romance as a "band to be reckoned with".
 The staff of Billboard included the track in their list of the 15 best My Chemical Romance songs, with Taylor Weatherby writing that it was "perhaps the most emo-of-all-emo anthems".
-Cassie Whitt and Jake Richardson, writing for Loudwire, placed the track at #2 in their ranking of the band's entire discography behind "Welcome to the Black Parade", with the latter calling it "one of the most relatable emo songs ever written".
+Cassie Whitt and Jake Richardson, writing for Loudwire, placed the track at number 2 in their ranking of the band's entire discography behind "Welcome to the Black Parade", with the latter calling it "one of the most relatable emo songs ever written".
 Both Margaret Farrell of Stereogum and Margaret Eloise of Louder Sound called it the band's third-best track, with the former praising its cathartic message, while Bryant, also writing for Louder Sound, called it the band's fourth-best song, describing it as a "quite brilliant slice of angst and outsider defiance".
 Both Sam Law of Kerrang! and Andy Belt of PopMatters ranked "I'm Not Okay (I Promise)" as the band's fifth-best track, both praising its anthemic sound.
-Chloe Spinks of Gigwise placed the song at #7 in her ranking of the band's entire discography, writing that it "may just be the quintessential MCR track".
+Chloe Spinks of Gigwise placed the song at number 7 in her ranking of the band's entire discography, writing that it "may just be the quintessential MCR track".

 The song has also been placed in rankings beyond those of the band's discography.
 Lists of the 100 best emo songs in both Vulture and The Boston Phoenix included the track, with Nina Corcoran of the former highlighting how it "made the misunderstood look familiar, the goths look friendly, and depression look flattering".
 The staff of Spin ranked the chorus of "I'm Not Okay (I Promise)" as the 12th-best pop punk chorus of the 21st century.
-Chad Childers, writing for Loudwire, declared "I'm Not Okay (I Promise)" to be the best rock song of 2004, beating the runner-ups "Boulevard of Broken Dreams", "Broken", and "I Miss You", while the staff of Billboard place it at #68 in their ranking of the 100 greatest songs of the year.
+Chad Childers, writing for Loudwire, declared "I'm Not Okay (I Promise)" to be the best rock song of 2004, beating the runner-ups "Boulevard of Broken Dreams", "Broken", and "I Miss You", while the staff of Billboard place it at number 68 in their ranking of the 100 greatest songs of the year.
 The 2018 list by Rolling Stone named the song one of the 100 greatest tracks of the 21st century.